Diocese of Evansville

-The Diocese of Evansville (Dioecesis Evansvicensis) is a Latin Church diocese of the Catholic Church in Southwestern Indiana in the United States.
+The Diocese of Evansville (Dioecesis Evansvicensis) is a diocese of the Catholic Church in Southwestern Indiana in the United States.
 The mother church of the diocese is St. Benedict Cathedral in Evansville.
 The diocese was formed in 1944 from what was then the Diocese of Indianapolis.
 It is part of the Ecclesiastical Province of Indianapolis.
-Since 2017 the bishop of Evansville is Joseph M. Siegel.
+The bishop is Joseph M. Siegel.

 Statistics and extent

 The Diocese of Evansville includes all or part of 12 counties in Southwestern Indiana.
 While surrounded by the Diocese of Evansville, the territory of St. Meinrad Archabbey is an enclave of the Archdiocese of Indianapolis.

-As of 2014, the diocese had a population of 90,800 Catholics (17.8% of the 510,626 total population) in 69 parishes (grouped into four deaneries) and four missions.
-The diocese had 71 priests (66 diocesan and five religious), 59 deacons, 234 lay religious (six brothers and 228 sisters) and ten seminarians.

 History

-1675 to 1944
+1675 to 1900

 During the 17th century, present-day Indiana was part of the French colony of New France.
 The Diocese of Quebec, which had jurisdiction over the colony, sent French missionaries to the region.
 The first French Jesuit missionaries came to the Vincennes area around 1675.

 After the British took control of New France in 1763, the Archdiocese of Quebec retained jurisdiction in the Indiana area.
 In 1776, the new United States claimed sovereignty over the area of Indiana.
 In 1787, Indiana became part of the Northwest Territory of the United States.

 With the creation of the Diocese of Bardstown in Kentucky in 1810, supervision of the Indiana Territory shifted there.
 In 1827, the bishop of the Diocese of St. Louis assumed jurisdiction in the new state of Indiana.
 In 1834, Pope Gregory XVI erected the Diocese of Vincennes, which included both Indiana and Illinois.
-Pope Pius IX created the Diocese of Fort Wayne for Indiana 1857.
+Pope Pius IX created the Diocese of Fort Wayne in 1857.
 The Evansville area would remain part of the Diocese of Vincennes, succeeded by the Diocese of Indianapolis, for the next 87 years.

+The Daughters of Charity in 1872 founded St. Mary's Hospital in Evansville; it is today St. Mary's Medical Center.
+In 1882, the Little Sisters of the Poor opened St John's Home for the Aged in Evansville.